Sore throat | Mate korokoro

 • Māori or Pasifika ethnicity

-• Live in poorer or crowded living conditions.
+• You live in poorer or crowded living conditions.

-If you are not high risk for rheumatic fever, you should see your GP or nurse if your symptoms are not improving after 48 hours, or if you:
+If you're not high risk for rheumatic fever, you should see your healthcare provider if your symptoms aren't improving after 48 hours, or if you:

 • have neck stiffness or ear pain